 This document explains the Bank’s investments orientation in the sector.
 It provides stakeholders with general information regarding the Bank’s approach when assessing the acceptability of projects.
 This document exclusively considers water sector specific topics and focuses in particular on the issue of water security.

 The document has been initially published on Dec 2017 in English.
-By adding the French version today, we also took the occasion to update some links to other document (in footnotes) which were not available at the time.
+By adding the French and German versions today, we also took the occasion to update some links to other document (in footnotes) which were not available at the time.
 This is only to ease the reading and it does not constitute any change to the text.